iterative/dvc.org/public/static/docs/command-reference/import.md

 ## Description

-DVC provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in another <abbr>DVC repository</abbr> into the workspace.
-The `dvc import` command downloads such a <abbr>data artifact</abbr> in a way that it is tracked with DVC, so it can be updated when the data source changes.
+DVC provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in a <abbr>Git repository</abbr> into the workspace.
+The `dvc import` command downloads such a <abbr>data artifact</abbr>
+in a way that it is tracked with DVC, so it can be updated when the data source changes.
 (See `dvc update`.)

 The `url` argument specifies the address of the Git repository containing the source <abbr>project</abbr>.
 Both HTTP and SSH protocols are supported for